 4. Where are the dogs when they’re not in the ring?
 Westminster is a benched show, which means that when the dogs and their teams are not competing, they’re required to stay in their assigned benching area.
 There, dog lovers can see the dogs and all the attendant activity.
 The only exception is when the dogs are being prepared for showing or being transported to and from the benching area.
 That’s a lot of downtime for dogs and their teams, and some observers have likened hanging out in the benching area to a tailgate party.

 5. Grooming is serious business.
 It can take several hours to groom some breeds for the show ring and a lot of work.
 For those who think their dog’s bath time is a chore, imagine four-to-five hours, multiple brushes, and more hair products than most humans have.
-Speaking of humans, some handlers use high-end products that you might find in a salon on their dogs: brand name shampoos and conditioners, texturizing sprays, mousse, hairspray, rollers, flat irons, and blow dryers all contribute to show ring perfection.
+Some handlers use high-end people products that you might find in a salon on their dogs: brand name shampoos and conditioners, texturizing sprays, mousse, hairspray, rollers, flat irons, and blow dryers all contribute to show ring perfection.

-8. With all of the time, expense, and work that go into showing a dog, there must be big prize money, right?
+8. With all of the time, expense, and work that goes into showing a dog, there must be big prize money?
 Actually, no. At the first show, all proceeds from one day went to establishing a shelter for disabled and stray dogs.
-Since then, Westminster has contributed millions of dollars to various rescue, health, and training organizations, as well as to community outreach organizations.
+Since then, Westminster has contributed millions of dollars to rescue, health, and training organizations, as well as to community outreach organizations.
 But, while there is no actual monetary prize, breeders will tell you that the offspring of champions can bring in serious money.

 9. Show dogs are still real dogs.
 They’re beloved pets that share in everyday family life, much like any of our dogs do.
 The may live with kids or other pets, sleep in the bed, track muddy paws through the kitchen, play catch in the backyard, and generally lead the lives of well-loved, happy pets.

-The 142nd Westminster Kennel Club Dog Show will be held Feb.
-12 and 13 at Madison Square Garden in New York City.
+The 143rd Westminster Kennel Club Dog Show presented by Purina Pro Plan will be held Feb.
+11 and 12 at Madison Square Garden in New York City.